First, ensure you have enough iRacing dollars in your iRacing account to create your session.

 Enter a description (this is optional) or any other notes about this session.
 This information will be available for all to view, even if you set a password.

-Then move onto Server Details
+Then move on to Server Details

 Server Details: